tratteria/website/content/docs/configuration-guide/tratteria-config.md

         Specifies the token to be used with the authentication method.
 Currently, only `value` is supported.
 For security reasons, it is recommended to set this via an environment variable.

   - **requestMapping (Required)**
     Specifies how to construct the request body for the access-evaluation API using JSON path expressions and YAML fields.
-The configuration allows for the construction of arbitrary JSONs using TraTs request components: `subject_token`, `scope`, `request_details`, and `request_context`.
+The configuration allows for the construction of arbitrary JSONs using TraTs request components: `subject_token`, `purp`, `request_details`, and `request_context`.
 If a particular JSON path does not exist for a request, the field is omitted.

 ##### tokenGenerationAuthorizedServiceIds (Required)